zhihuammu/ODE-book/chaps/05/chap05_2_convergence.md

 # Zero-Stability, Consistency and Convergence Theorem

 :::{prf:definition} Zero-Stability
-A method is said to be zero-stable if it satisfies the root condition, i.e. the linear multistep method {eq}`eq:ch04:1.1` is said to be **zero-stable** if no root of the first characteristic polynomial $\,\rho(\xi)\,$ has modulus greater that
+A method is said to be {index}`zero-stable` if it satisfies the root condition, i.e. the linear multistep method {eq}`eq:ch04:1.1` is said to be **zero-stable** if no root of the first characteristic polynomial $\,\rho(\xi)\,$ has modulus greater that